Affiliate links on Android Authority may earn us a commission. Learn more.

 For more complex tasks, however, you will need to use Google’s cloud-based Gemini models.
 And unsurprisingly, the search giant’s privacy policies aren’t as user-friendly — Gemini interactions are not only stored on Google’s servers, but they are also used to train and improve future language models.
 In other words, it’s the complete opposite of what Apple offers and you may want to avoid sharing sensitive information with Google’s chatbot.
 You can opt out of AI model training on Gemini but that comes at the cost of losing access to chat history and Extensions that allow the chatbot to access data from Gmail and other Google apps.

 Overall, both AI platforms trade blows in terms of features, at least on paper.
 However, Apple Intelligence’s deep OS-level integration makes it far more useful day-to-day than Gemini.
-The only downside is that you will need the latest iPhone — and the Pro model at that.
+The only downside is that you will need the latest iPhone or the last-gen Pro model.
 Google and Samsung may not offer the same depth, but they have done a remarkable job of bringing AI to older or less expensive devices.